ALDI Australia

 Environmental Notes

 • The fishery interacts with seabirds and marine mammals.
-Indirect impacts on endangered, threatened and protected (ETP) species may also occur through impacts on food availability.
-Findings from the FIP suggest the fishery is unlikely to hinder the recovery of PET species.
+Findings from the FIP suggest the fishery is unlikely to hinder the recovery of endangered, threatened and protected (ETP) species.
+More observer coverage is needed to increase the reliability of information on interactions with ETP species.

 • This fishery is unlikely to have a significant impact on the sea bed.
-Observer data gathered by the FIP showed no evidence of the fishery interacting with the sea bed.
+But observer data gathered in 2019-2020 showed some evidence of the fishery interacting with the sea bed and the impact of these interactions is unknown.

 General Notes